General-Meow/Learning-Python/readme.md

 - variables are dynamic and they infer their types during initilization
 - variables can be redefined to a different type
 - there are numbers, strings, booleans and Objects
+- strings are defined with single quotes, double quotes and tripple quotes
+- tripple quotes are used as `docstrings` to describe a function as a "standard"
+- you can choose either single or double but you should be consistent
+- you should check out Pep's (Pep8) to the style guide https://www.python.org/dev/peps/pep-0008/ also PEP 257 about docstrings
 - booleans are `True` and `False` the capitalization is important there
+- Every object in python can have a truth value associated with it (much like javascript)
+- Objects are false when it is, `0`, `None`, empty string, empty data structure (list, tuple, map etc) everything else is true
+- use the function `bool()` to create booleans `bool(0)`, `bool('')`, `bool({})` etc
 - everything is basically an object (string, numbers, functions, modules)
 - Python is `Object Based` and not purely `Object oriented`